Samiimov/Basic_chat_app/README.md

 # Basic chat app
-From the need to have something in an recruitment situation rose this basic chat app.
+From the need to have something in a recruitment situation rose this basic chat app.

 Project was made in couple of hours and doens't have any fancy tricks in it